saifyahya/taskmaster/README.md

 1. Set up Room, and modify Task class to be an Entity.
 2. Modify Add Task form to save the data entered in as a Task in local database.
 3. Refactor homepage RecyclerView to display all Task entities from database.
-4. User can update task details (state), and can filter tasks on home page.
+4. User can update task details (state),delete task and can filter tasks on home page.